explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

   `Feature-Policy` header, which is supported), not something to fix as part of COS.
 Two WPT subtests that rely on the header-based (not `allow=`-attribute-based) restriction form currently fail for this reason.
-- **Dedicated regression tests for the persistence/budget/PHL/rate-limiting/clear-data code paths**: all five were verified via ad hoc marionette scripts (not checked into the tree) and a full WPT re-run (no regressions) each time, not via a checked-in, repeatable automated test targeting each mechanism directly (e.g. a test that actually exhausts a rate-limit bucket, forces a budget-triggered eviction, or exercises `clearBySite()`'s partial-revoke branch specifically, as opposed to the full-wipe path the marionette script for step 17 actually covered).
+- **Dedicated regression tests for the persistence/budget/rate-limiting/clear-data code paths**: step 18 added this feature's first gtest, but only for PHL lookup specifically (`Contains()` against the real shipped file).
+Persistence, storage-budget eviction, rate limiting, and `clearBySite()`'s partial-revoke branch were all verified only via ad hoc marionette scripts (not checked into the tree) and a full WPT re-run (no regressions) each time, not via a checked-in, repeatable automated test targeting each mechanism directly (e.g. a test that actually exhausts a rate-limit bucket, forces a budget-triggered eviction, or exercises `clearBySite()` against two genuinely distinct origins rather than the full-wipe path the step-17 marionette script actually covered).
 Worth building before this goes further, same rationale as the concurrent-writers-race item resolved below.

 ## Verification plan

-- `./mach build` after every WebIDL/IPDL/XPIDL-touching step (2, 3, 4, 5, 6, 7, 8, 11, 12, 13, 17)
+- `./mach build` after every WebIDL/IPDL/XPIDL-touching step (2, 3, 4, 5, 6, 7, 8, 11, 12, 13, 17,
+  18)
   — new bindings and actor code need a real build, not `build faster`.
 - Manual smoke testing via `./mach run --setpref dom.crossOriginStorage.enabled=true` against a public COS test page after each user-visible step — this is what actually caught the two real